MakeCloudHQ/cloud-run-training/terraform/03-cloud-run-with-lb/README.md

 # Cloud Run with Load Balancer - Terraform Demo

-This Terraform configuration deploys a Cloud Run service behind an Application Load Balancer.
+This Terraform configuration deploys a Cloud Run service behind an Application Load Balancer with HTTPS and a Google-managed SSL certificate.

 ## What This Creates